What is an environmental audit?

 Organisations can demonstrate they are environmentally responsible;

-Organisations can demonstrate they meet the requirements of their environmental policy;
+Organisations can demonstrate their environmental policy is implemented;

-Understanding environmental interactions of products, services and activities, and managing environmental risks;
+Understanding environmental interactions of products, services & activities,

-Understanding how to develop and implement a more effective ISO 14001 EMS; and
+Understanding how to develop and implement an ISO 14001 EMS; and

 Who should complete an environmental audit?